corrode/corrode.github.io/content/drafts/async.md

 unrelated to the task of writing async code.**

-The entirety of async Rust is a minefield of leaky abstractions caused by bad defaults and overengineering.
+The entirety of async Rust is a minefield of leaky abstractions caused by overengineering and bad defaults.
+We should not have an explicit `spawn::blocking` , but a `spawn::async`.

 Maciej suggested to use a [local async runtime](https://maciej.codes/2022-06-09-local-async.html) which is